thirtythreeforty/neolink/README.md

 It dissects the BC header and also allows viewing the deobfuscated XML in command messages.
+(It cannot deobfuscate newer messages that use AES encryption.)
 To use it, copy or symlink it into your Wireshark plugin directory; typically this is `~/.local/lib/wireshark/plugins/` under Linux.